Last updated on April 17th, 2023 at 09:25 am

 The Portuguese sailors called it “The Gates of Hell” and the San Bushmen referred to it as “The Land God Made in Anger’ due to the often bleak and inhospitable conditions.

-When the cold water currents of the Atlantic Ocean meet the hot dry air of the Namib Desert, it causes thick fog which caused many ships to run aground leaving behind a shipwreck graveyard, along with the bones of whales and other animals – giving it the name ‘The Skeleton Coast’.
+When the cold water currents of the Atlantic Ocean meet the hot dry air of the Namib Desert, it causes thick fog which led many ships to run aground leaving behind a shipwreck graveyard, along with the bones of whales and other animals – giving it the name ‘The Skeleton Coast’.

 Heading north from Swakopmund you’ll find the Zeila shipwreck which makes a cool stop on your Namibia road trip.

-A bit further along the coast, past Henties Bay, is the Cape Cross Seal Colony, where up to 100,000 cape fur seals congregate to lunge, mate and frolic in the waves.
+A bit further along the coast, past Henties Bay (a nice place to stop for lunch), is the Cape Cross Seal Colony, where up to 100,000 cape fur seals congregate to lunge, mate and frolic in the waves.
 The seals are amazing!

 After Henties Bay, I would probably head inwards to Damaraland (see below) but if you want to get really off the beaten path, you could also continue up the Skeleton Coast Wilderness Area if you have the time – you just might just need to rejig the itinerary and do a bit of zig-zagging if you want to see everything.

 Some of the shipwrecks of the Skeleton Coast can be seen independently with a 4×4 and some require a tour.
-Access to the far northern part of the coast (where most of the visible wrecks are) is restricted to 800 people per year and you need to take a fly in tour.
+Access to the far northern part of the coast (where most of the visible wrecks are) is restricted to 800 people per year and you need to take a fly-in tour.

-Where To Stay: If you are just visiting the Cape Cross Seal Colony and the Zelia on your way through to Damaraland, you probably don’t need to stay on the Skeleton Coast, however if you head further north up the coast, there are a few options.
+- If you are just visiting the Cape Cross Seal Colony and the Zelia on your way through to Damaraland, you probably don’t need to stay on the Skeleton Coast, however, if you head further north up the coast, there are a few options.

-Next, head to the Damaraland region of Namibia.
+Next on your Namibia itinerary, head to the Damaraland region of Namibia.

 Spitzkoppe has long been a popular stop on the overland trail, yet still manages to retain a sense of remoteness and is a great place for hiking and sleeping under the stars.